 I received s’micha as a maggid in a highly-respected lineage, including Rabbi Shlomo Carlebach (zt”l), Rabbi Zalman Schachter-Shalomi (zt”l), and Maggid Yitzhak Buxbaum.
 As important as that is, it represents just one of the dimensions of what I bring to this program.

 I started my professional life as a clinical psychologist, and from there moved to the field of artificial intelligence, was a successful entrepreneur, and most recently a regulatory expert in healthcare.
 All of these disparate fields are interwoven with the force of story.
 But again, these are simply other lenses through which he can be viewed.

 Since I first encountered a radically different ethnic spirituality while living in the Philippines as a teenager, I have been drawn to the insights and transformative connections that spring out of actively encountering other cultures and faith traditions with an open heart.

-On a recent trip to Israel, the small group I was traveling with met with the Sufi Sheikh of Nazareth, along with many other spiritual leaders from the Jewish, Christian and Muslim traditions.
+On one of my trips to Israel, the small group I was traveling with met with the Sufi Sheikh of Nazareth, along with many other spiritual leaders from the Jewish, Christian, and Muslim traditions.
 I immersed myself in streams of Buddhism from India and Japan, and had a surprising encounter with a Hindu guru in Nepal.
 Closer to home, years ago I shared deep encounters with the Lakota Sioux in the height of the 1970s.
 Currently, I am a co-leader of multi-faith groups with Muslims and Christians, separately and combined, in work that continues today.

 These encounters – and others too numerous to mention – have not diluted but in fact deepened my Jewish experience; they help me uncover its treasures at every turn.
 Indeed, this is the common experience of people who truly experience multi-faith spirituality: it enhances, rather than diminishes, their own spiritual path.